buildbot/buildbot/master/docs/manual/cfg-changesources.rst

 :bb:chsrc:`PBChangeSource` actually listens on a TCP port for clients to connect and push change notices *into* the Buildmaster.
 This is used by the built-in ``buildbot sendchange`` notification tool, as well as several version-control hook scripts.
 This change is also useful for creating new kinds of change sources that work on a `push` model instead of some kind of subscription scheme, for example a script which is run out of an email :file:`.forward` file.
-This ChangeSource always runs on the same TCP port as the slaves.
+This ChangeSource always runs on the same TCP port as the workers.
-It shares the same protocol, and in fact shares the same space of "usernames", so you cannot configure a :bb:chsrc:`PBChangeSource` with the same name as a slave.
+It shares the same protocol, and in fact shares the same space of "usernames", so you cannot configure a :bb:chsrc:`PBChangeSource` with the same name as a worker.

-If you have a publicly accessible slave port, and are using :bb:chsrc:`PBChangeSource`, *you must establish a secure username and password for the change source*.
+If you have a publicly accessible worker port, and are using :bb:chsrc:`PBChangeSource`, *you must establish a secure username and password for the change source*.
 If your sendchange credentials are known (e.g., the defaults), then your buildmaster is susceptible to injection of arbitrary changes, which (depending on the build factories) could lead to arbitrary code execution on workers.

 The :bb:chsrc:`PBChangeSource` is created with the following arguments.